CONSERVATORSHIP LAWYER SERVICES & SUPPORT

 LPS conservatorships are used to care for individuals with extreme mental illnesses who require specialized care, such as individuals who require institutionalization or extensive mental health treatments.
 These conservatorships must be initiated by a government agency and are much less common than probate conservatorships.

-- To care for a person’s physical well-being, known as the conservator of the person, or;
+- Care for a person’s physical well-being, known as the conservator of the person, or;

-- To manage their financial matters on their behalf, known as a conservator of the estate.
+- Manage their financial matters on their behalf, known as a conservator of the estate.